vtex/ux-writing/docs/text-patterns/apis.md

 title: APIs
 ---

 UX Writing guidelines aren't just suited for a product's UI.
 For our tech-heavy users, API's are the VTEX interface that they deal with.
 Their Developer Experience is a component of the general User Experience that we build, and influences how our brand and product is perceived.
-A well designed API, with clear terminology, that applies UX Writing practices is the experience we want our users to have.
+A well designed API, with clear terminology, that applies UX Writing practices is the frictionless, polished experience we want our users to have.

 ## API: Information Architecture